 I politely asked her if this was her dog.
 She said it was not.
 She said she currently didn’t have any dogs.
 I explained I’d been given her address as the home of the dog, but she firmly maintained that Milly did not live there.
 I thanked her and took Milly back to the van.

 I called the woman who’d given me the (mis)information about where Milly lived and told her the dog’s person didn’t live where she thought he did.
 She asked me if I could meet her ten miles away at the animal shelter.
 I agreed.

-When I arrived at the county complex housing the shelter, I leashed Holly yet again and walked over to the entrance.
+When I arrived at the county complex housing the shelter, I leashed Milly yet again and walked over to the entrance.
 The woman I’d been talking to was waiting for us.
 She was middle age, blonde, and dressed Saturday afternoon casual.
 She told me she’d called Milly’s person again, and he’d answered this time.

 He’d been drinking, and I woke him up, she told me.